Comparing VivoPower International (VVPR) and The Competition

 |2.20%

-This table compares VivoPower International and its peers top-line revenue, earnings per share and valuation.
+This table compares VivoPower International and its competitors revenue, earnings per share (EPS) and valuation.

 |Gross Revenue